Solar Energy FAQ’s

 Solar systems are custom designed to meet the needs of each individual household or business.
 Each site has unique installation design requirements.
 It isn't possible to quote an exact price based on one size fits all, but a typical solar power installation will pay for itself in full in about ten years and continue to produce free electricity for many decades to come!

-The federal solar income tax credit of 30% the Vermont state renewable energy rebate of about 5-8% of the cost of each project, help make solar power affordable for most customers.
+The federal solar income tax credit of 30% and GMP's net-metering program help make solar power affordable for Vermont solar customers.

 Photovoltaic systems are priced according to the size of the system and the type of installation (tracker, rooftop, or fixed ground mounted).